loubnabnl/Sign-Segmentation-with-Transformers/README.md

 We further implemented new models in order to improve this result.
 We wanted to try attention based models as they have received recently a huge gain of interest in the vision research community.
 We first tried to train a Vanilla Transformer from scratch, but the results where not satisfactory.

-- Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin: Attention Is All You Need (2018) [[arXiv]](https://arxiv.org/abs/1706.03762).
+- [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762), Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin:  (2018).

 We then implemented the ASFormer model (Transformer for Action Segementation), using [here](https://github.com/ChinaYi/ASFormer) : an hybrid transformer model using some interesting ideas from the MS-TCN architecture.
 The motivations behind the model and its architecture are detailed in the following paper :

-- ASFormer: Transformer for Action Segmentation, Fangqiu Yi, Hongyu Wen, Tingting Jiang [[arXiv]](https://arxiv.org/abs/2110.08568).
+- [ASFormer: Transformer for Action Segmentation](https://arxiv.org/abs/2110.08568), Fangqiu Yi, Hongyu Wen, Tingting Jiang.

 We futher fine-tuned this model and obtained an improvement over the MS-TCN architecture.
 The results are given in the following table :